Critical Survey: ProSiebenSat.1 Media (PBSFY) vs. Its Peers

-ProSiebenSat.1 Media (OTCMKTS: PBSFY) is one of 28 publicly-traded companies in the “Television broadcasting stations” industry, but how does it compare to its peers?
-We will compare ProSiebenSat.1 Media to similar companies based on the strength of its analyst recommendations, dividends, profitability, risk, institutional ownership, earnings and valuation.
+ProSiebenSat.1 Media (OTCMKTS: PBSFY) is one of 28 public companies in the “Television broadcasting stations” industry, but how does it compare to its competitors?
+We will compare ProSiebenSat.1 Media to similar companies based on the strength of its risk, profitability, institutional ownership, earnings, valuation, dividends and analyst recommendations.

-0.0% of ProSiebenSat.1 Media shares are owned by institutional investors.
-Comparatively, 47.0% of shares of all “Television broadcasting stations” companies are owned by institutional investors.
-8.9% of shares of all “Television broadcasting stations” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-ProSiebenSat.1 Media pays an annual dividend of $0.10 per share and has a dividend yield of 2.6%.
-ProSiebenSat.1 Media pays out 15.9% of its earnings in the form of a dividend.
-As a group, “Television broadcasting stations” companies pay a dividend yield of 1.9% and pay out 18.1% of their earnings in the form of a dividend.
-ProSiebenSat.1 Media is clearly a better dividend stock than its peers, given its higher yield and lower payout ratio.

-This is a summary of recent recommendations for ProSiebenSat.1 Media and its peers, as provided by MarketBeat.
+This is a breakdown of recent recommendations for ProSiebenSat.1 Media and its competitors, as reported by MarketBeat.

 |Sell Ratings